 Around 900 BCE, the Olmec abandoned San Lorenzo, and the civilization’s new hub grew in the flourishing city of La Venta.
 For the next 500 years, La Venta was the beating heart of Olmec society and religion, becoming home to the Great Pyramid, the largest structure in Mesoamerica.
-Between 400 and 350 BCE, the Olmec population dropped dramatically, for reasons that scholars can only speculate about.
+Between 400 and 350 BCE, the Olmec population dropped dramatically, and mysteriously.
 For 1000 years the Olmec had invented, traded and sculpted the earth, and suddenly, they were gone.
 No doubt their citizens and craftspeople emigrated to other developing societies, but their unique forms of art and architecture ended.

 Reed Enger, "Olmec Civilization, The pouting ancestors of Mesoamerica," in Obelisk Art History, Published June 02, 2018; last modified October 31, 2022, http://www.arthistoryproject.com/timeline/the-ancient-world/olmec-civilization/.